iluwatar/java-design-patterns/update-method/README.md

 **Programmatic Example**

-The Update Method design pattern is a behavioral pattern that simulates a collection of independent objects by telling each to process one frame of behavior at a time.
+The Update Method design pattern is a behavioral pattern that simulates a collection of independent game or application objects by telling each to process one frame of behavior at a time.
 This pattern is commonly used in game development, where each object in the game world needs to be updated once per frame.

 The `World` class represents the game world.
 It maintains a list of entities (`List<Entity> entities`) and a boolean flag (`isRunning`) to indicate whether the game is running.